joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Returns one contained Card instance and removes it from the Pile.

 **+public getCard(): Card**
 Returns one of the Card from the pile without removing it.
-Is used to compare card values before the user buys a card.
+Is used to compare card values before the userEntity buys a card.

 * * *